wballard/VariableSky/datamodel.markdown

 ---

 # Overview
 Variable Sky is just that: JavaScript variables in the sky.
-The basic idea is a correspondence between JavaScript variables and `href`.
+The server and your client application use the same data.
+Variable Sky keeps them in synch.

 This builds on a basic assumption that JavaScript variables can be transported via JSON, and accessed with a simple `.` syntax